-The directors are responsible for other information.
-The other information comprises the information included in the Company's annual report for the year ended 31 December 2022 excluding the financial report and our auditor's report thereon.
+The directors of the company are responsible for the other information.
+The other information is the director's report accompanying the financial report.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.